RUN PATAGONIA FAQS

 What will the hotels be like?

-Two nights will be spent onboard a charter ship with comfortable quadruple bunk cabins.
-One night (arrival) will be spent at a 3-star Chilean hotel – expect clean, modern double occupancy rooms and private bathrooms with all necessary comforts.
-Two nights will be spent at refugios within the National Park, which offer shared bunk rooms (mixed girls/guys).
-The refugios are both new, modern and provide stunning views of their remote surroundings.
-Three nights will be spent in unique 4-star hotels.
-Everywhere that we stay will be welcoming, clean, warm and memorable!
+The first three nights will be spent at upmarket Chilean hotels & B&Bs – expect clean, modern double occupancy rooms and private bathrooms with all necessary comforts.
+Three nights will be spent at refugios near or within the national park, which offer comfortable shared bunk rooms.
+The refugios are clean, modern and provide stunning views of their remote surroundings.
+The final night will be spent in a beautiful 4-star lodge.
+Everywhere that we stay will be welcoming, warm and memorable!

 What is the weather like?